itsyasirkhandev/itsyasirkhandev/README.md

 #### Fun Facts:

-* 🎌 Sword Art Online is my favorite anime
+* 🎌 Sword Art Online is my favorite anime – seriously, I rewatch it all the time
-* 💻 I've built way too many projects to count
+* 💻 I love building stuff, no matter how random the idea
-* 🚀 If I can imagine it, I'll build it
+* 🚀 If I can imagine it, I'll build it and ship it
-* ⚡ I ship fast, with senior-level quality
+* ⚡ I move fast, but the code is solid – no shortcuts on quality